 There should be a common system in place that identifies the issues faced by these students and bring in a language that is suitable for all of these students.

-For example, a student who has a verbal of 90 and a non-verbal of 110 can be said to have a verbal deficit of 20.
+For example, a student who has a CAT4 verbal score of 90 and a CAT4 non-verbal of 110 can be said to have a verbal deficit of 20.

 However, if a child has a verbal score of 110 and a non-verbal of 130, then a deficit of 20 will indicate something completely different.
 The child has an above-average verbal score but it will still lag behind their cognitive reasoning.
 It means that they will struggle to communicate how gifted they are.